xbmc/repo-scripts/script.punchplay/README.md

 Real imports still use **Configure -> Library -> Sync Kodi Library**.

 The sync reads watched movies and episodes from Kodi's video library using JSON-RPC, sends them in batches, and reports imported, skipped duplicate, unmatched, and failed items.
+Items with a Kodi playcount above 1 import their rewatches too (capped at 10 per item; rewatches beyond the dated one are stored as date-unknown watches).
 When the backend returns item-level diagnostics, the addon writes a JSON diagnostics file into addon data for support.

+## Two-Way Sync (PunchPlay → Kodi)

+**Configure -> Library -> Sync From PunchPlay Now** pulls your PunchPlay history and applies it to the Kodi library:

+- Watched movies and episodes are marked watched (playcount + lastplayed), matched by TMDB id first, then IMDb id.
+Items already watched in Kodi are left alone — the sync never *un*-watches anything.
+- In-progress items become Kodi resume points.
+A local resume point is only overwritten when the PunchPlay progress is newer than Kodi's last playback, and positions in the first minute or final two minutes are ignored.

+Enable **Auto-sync from PunchPlay every 6 hours** for background incremental syncs (only activity since the previous sync is fetched).
+The watched and resume halves can be toggled independently.

+Items not present in the Kodi library are counted as unmatched and skipped — this sync never adds files or library entries, it only updates watched state and resume points on items Kodi already knows.

+## Live Watched Sync (Kodi → PunchPlay)

+With **Sync Kodi watched changes to PunchPlay** enabled (default), manually marking a movie or episode watched in the Kodi library logs it on PunchPlay within a few seconds.
+Bulk operations (marking a whole season watched) are batched into a single request, and duplicates are skipped server-side.

+Notes:

+- Un-watching an item in Kodi does **not** delete PunchPlay history.
+- Watched changes caused by normal playback or by the pull sync itself are recognised as echoes and skipped — only genuine manual toggles are pushed.
+- The movie/TV/anime scrobble toggles apply here too.
+- When auto-sync is enabled, finishing a library scan also triggers a pull sync (at most every 30 minutes) so newly added files inherit their watched state and resume points.

 ## Status And Debug